Neon Hitch: 2010–2012: Beg, Borrow and Steal

-2013–present: Anarchy, Reincarnation, and EP releases
+2013–present: Anarchy, Reincarnation, EP releases and new album

-On 7 January 2013 Hitch announced her EP title Happy Neon which was a collaboration with producer Happy Perez.
+On 7 January 2013, Hitch announced her EP title Happy Neon which was a collaboration with producer Happy Perez.
 Happy Neon was released for free through Billboard.com on 14 January 2013.
 On 12 November 2013 Neon Hitch was featured on campus.ie where she revealed that she and her team had completely scrapped the Beg, Borrow and Steal album because she said she "felt there was not enough of my soul in Beg, Borrow and Steal" and discussed the release of a mixtape called 301 to Paradise in early 2014.
 Hitch said that the mixtape was a very good preview of what was going to come out on her brand new debut album to be released in 2014.
 On 3 December 2013, Neon Hitch announced that her new mixtape, 301 to Paradise, will be released on 3 January 2014.
 The mixtape was produced and co-written by NYC-based hip-hop group and songwriting duo Kinetics & One Love, and features two verses from rapper Kinetics.
 Neon Hitch revealed that some of her favourite songs on the mixtape include "Some Like It Hot" and "Red Lights", the latter being about her "Bonnie and Clyde experience in India.
 On 25 December 2013 Neon released "Some Like It Hot" as the first song from the 301 to Paradise mixtape.
 On May 19, 2014, she released "Gypsy Star" and on 2 January 2014 a snippet of "Red Lights", both songs from the mixtape.

 Neon announced, via a live chat on 11 May 2014, that after almost four years she had parted ways with Warner Bros.
 Records.
 She also confirmed that her Beg, Borrow & Steal album was scrapped, and she would be releasing a new album titled Eleutheromaniac.
 She also announced that her mixtapes, Happy Neon and 301 to Paradise will also be released to digital retailers on 20 May 2014.
 On Tuesday 13 May 2014 Neon appeared on the Big Morning Buzz Live hosted by Nick Lachey and performed "Warner Blvd" for the first time.
 Neon was joined by four dancers and two horn players from New Orleans.
 In light of her recent label departure, Neon said that "Warner Blvd" is about taking her freedom back and encouraged fans to join her in acting as their "own label".

-On Tuesday 27 May 2014 Neon shot the music video for the intended lead single of Eleutheromaniac, "Yard Sale", in Paramount, California at the Cinderella Mobile Home Park.
+On Tuesday 27 May 2014, Neon shot the music video for the intended lead single of Eleutheromaniac, "Yard Sale", in Paramount, California at the Cinderella Mobile Home Park.
 The video was directed by Charlie Zwick and fans were invited to participate in the shoot as extras via Neon's Facebook Group Page.
 The "Yard Sale" music video captures Neon moving forward and letting go of her past, the yard sale is symbolic of her selling all her past belongings.
 On 4 August 2015 Yard Sale was released as single and the music video was released the next day.
 The song was produced and co-written by frequent collaborators Kinetics & One Love.